As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - As real agate is composed of tiny quartz crystals, agate has the same quarts hardness – 7.
 It’s quite high, which means that real agate cannot be scratched easily.
 Even a knife will not leave any scratch on real agate.

-- Real agate is also translucent, which means, that layers will let the light go through the body of the stone.
+- Real agate is also translucent, which means that layers will let the light go through the body of the stone.

 How to Tell if Agate is Fake

-First of all, Fake agate can be represented by different types of material.
+First, Fake agate can be represented by different types of material.
 We will consider low-quality agate and chalcedony, the appearance of which has been enhanced by the dying process, as Fake agate.

 Another two groups are colorful semi-opaque glass and look-alike plastic.